YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 ### What is YBMT for?

 The YBMT scheme was designed and implemented to allow any number of YSQL case-studies, which in general each uses a set of objects whose ownership is spread among several roles and that are located in several schemas, all to be installed into the same cluster without interfering with each other and without needing special design to achieve this.
 The term "case-study" implies that the YBMT's purpose is pedagogy; and this is indeed the case.
-And one of the goals of the pedagogy is to show that each case study runs without error, and with the same effect, in both YB and PG.
+And one of the goals of the pedagogy is to show that each case-study runs without error, and with the same effect, in both YB and PG.

 However, the notions can certainly inform the design of real-world multitenancy schemes.
 Having said this, YBMT's notions are entirely semantic.
 In other words, the scheme has no physical component and in no way reflects any of YugabyteDB's special distributed storage layer features.

-Typically, each case study is installed in a dedicated database.
+Typically, each case-study is installed in a dedicated database.
 But a study whose objects all have a single owner is typically installed, together with other such studies, into a single dedicated database for such studies.
 Of course, if you prefer, you could install every case-study into its own dedicated database.
 And you'd achieve this by making only tiny changes to the installation scripts, as this repo has them, that implement such a single-owner study.

 ### High-level description of YBMT